vishal2609/CC-CS643-Prgm-Assgn-2-/README.md

 ### Assignment Requirements
 - **Training**: Train a model on `TrainingDataset.csv` using 4 EC2 instances.
 - **Validation**: Evaluate and tune the model using `ValidationDataset.csv`.
-- **Prediction**: Perform predictions on a single EC2 instance, outputting the F1 score.
+- **Prediction**: Perform predictions on a single EC2 instance with and without docker, outputting the F1 score.
 - **Docker**: Containerize the prediction app for easy deployment.
 - **Implementation**: Java, Ubuntu Linux, Spark MLlib.